 Projects typically include workshops, symposia, publications and research.
 They are open to participation from all 21 APEC member economies.
 As well as engaging with public and government sector organisations in member economies, external stakeholder engagement is encouraged.

-The way APEC Projects are selected is changing.
-A new project selection process will be introduced for Project Session 1 in 2018.
-There will also be a number of changes designed to streamline the management of APEC Projects, and to incorporate the 2015 APEC Capacity Building Policy into many aspects of the project lifecycle.
+The way APEC Projects are selected changed in 2018, with a new project selection process introduced for Project Session 1 in 2018.
+A number of changes were introduced which were designed to streamline the management of APEC Projects and to incorporate the 2015 APEC Capacity Building Policy into many aspects of the project lifecycle.
 These changes are captured in the current edition of the Guidebook on APEC Projects, which you are encouraged to review.
 You can find a copy here along with a one-page summary of edits here .

 The Project Management Unit has produced a quick reference guide to the 2018 changes which you can find here.